hayasehiise/my-office-project/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## For More

+This project using API from my laravel repo my-office-laravel-api so download and use it when opening Lowongan Page because if not it only show loading with no data.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: